-Harrison’s Time Loops CD with Maya Beiser, was selected as one of NPR’s Top 10 Classical Albums of 2012.
-Revelation: Music in Pure Intonation(Cantaloupe Music), his 75-minute work for just intonation piano,was chosen by The New York Times, Boston Globe and Time Out New York as one of the Best Classical Recordings of 2007.
-Critic Tim Page wrote: Michael Harrison's ‘Revelation: Music in Pure Intonation’ is probably the most brilliant and original extended composition for solo piano since the early works of Frederic Rzewski three decades ago.
+Harrison’s Time Loops CD with Maya Beiser, on Bang on a Can’s Cantaloupe Music label, was selected by NPR as one of the Top 10 Classical Albums of 2012.
+His 75-minute work for just intonation piano, Revelation: Music in Pure Intonation(Cantaloupe), was chosen by The New York Times, Boston Globe and Time Out New York as one of the Best Classical Recordings of 2007.
+Esteemed critic Tim Page wrote: Michael Harrison's “Revelation: Music in Pure Intonation” is probably the most brilliant and original extended composition for solo piano since the early works of Frederic Rzewski three decades ago.

 Harrison’s compositions have received performances at Brooklyn Academy of Music’s Next

 Wave Festival, the Museum of Modern Art, the Metropolitan Museum of Art, Carnegie’s Zankel Hall,

 Park Avenue Armory, the Louvre, Centre Pompidou, MASS MoCA, Spoleto Festival USA, the United

 Nations, Ojai Music Festival, Bang on a Can marathon, Big Ears Festival, WNYC New Sounds Live at

 Merkin Concert Hall, National Sawdust, Le Poisson Rouge, Other Minds Festival, Klavier Festival Ruhr, Quattro Pianoforti in Rome, American Academy in Rome, Strings of Autumn in Prague, Havana Contemporary Music Festival, and at Sundance and other film festivals throughout the world.

 Recent commissions and upcoming recordings include Just Constellations for Roomful of Teeth